 Also, it was discovered that berberine could aid reduce cholesterol levels in individuals with high blood pressure.
 Furthermore, it is efficient in:

-The berberine stimulates the fat cells, liver cells and muscle cells to take up sugar through a process which doesn’t rely on insulin.
-This seems to be alike as metformin.
+The berberine stimulates the fat cells, liver cells, and muscle cells to take up sugar through a process that doesn’t rely on insulin.
+This seems to be alike to metformin.
 When insulin is present, then there is a dramatic increase in the activity of berberine.

-Also, the berberine regulates how the mitochondrial functions and increases the insulin sensitivity.
-In addition, this compound decreases blood lipids, prevents fatty liver and reduces the blood sugar.
+Also, berberine regulates how the mitochondrial functions and increases insulin sensitivity.
+In addition, this compound decreases blood lipids, prevents fatty liver, and reduces blood sugar.

 It seems to do this by lowering the activity of some genes which function to store and form more fats.

-As you already know the berberine is a compound, present in some plants.
+As you already know berberine is a compound, present in some plants.
 Those plants are: